 The last variable is satisfaction, seafarers should like to use the protocol, as this is necessary to ensure that seafarers indeed use the protocol.
 Thus answering the question: Do seafarers like to use the designed protocol?

-Two situations will be simulated to get relevant feedback and answer the above mentioned questions.
+Two situations will be simulated to get relevant feedback and answer the above-mentioned questions.
 The situations are based on the accident reports as described in appendix C,

 87